jeromecovington/sysref-base/README.md

 # sysref-base
 ![Reginald the Rogue](img.png)

-Exports two classes - `BaseRoll` and `BaseCreature`, for use in implementing System Reference Document-like game mechanics.
+Exports two classes, `BaseRoll` and `BaseCreature`, for use in implementing System Reference Document-like game mechanics.

-The implementations here are generic enough that they _should_ approximate both the 3.5 & 5e editions.
+Two utility functions, `roll` and `d20Roll`, are also exported.
+These may be useful for example when setting a creature's initial hitpoints or when levelling up, et cetera.

+Character races and classes, as well as specific creature stats, are not considered to be part of the base mechanics, and are left as implementation details in userland.
+Other details such as weapons, armors, and treasures are likewise considered to be specific to a given game implementation.

 For background context please see the SRD.
 There is a browsable version of the 5th edition [here](https://www.5thsrd.org/).